dnp1204/daily-code-challenge/README.md

 ---

-## Problem 290 - Facebook
+## Problem 290 - Facebook [Difficulty: Easy]

 On a mysterious island there are creatures known as Quxes which come in three colors: red, green, and blue.
 One power of the Qux is that if two of them are standing next to each other, they can transform into a single creature of the third color.

 Given N Quxes standing in a line, determine the smallest number of them remaining after any possible sequence of such transformations.

-For example, given the input ['R', 'G', 'B', 'G', 'B'], it is possible to end up with a single Qux through the following steps:
+For example, given the input `['R', 'G', 'B', 'G', 'B']`, it is possible to end up with a single Qux through the following steps:

             Arrangement       |   Change
     ----------------------------------------